cmu-mars/brass-unlogger/readme.md

   looks like `randomTests/`, with json files that share hashes in their names with directories. this is reflected in the slightly odd structure of `run.sh`.

+* there is a slight security risk here, in that names in the colums file are being used to look up into the locals dictionary. this shouldn't be a problem because this is not world facing: just don't adversarially name columns things like `Robert'); DROP TABLE Students; --`.